 Film-on-substrate system where the magnet and substrate have different elastic stiffness.

 A convergence of the iterative approximation is claimed when the difference of total elastic energy between adjacent recursion loops is within a tolerance value Δe (arbitrary unit), i.e., , where is the total elastic energy of the n-th iterative approximation.
 If convergence is not reached after the allowed maximum number nRecurs of recursion loops, the program claims to fail to solve the mechanical equilibrium equation and stops.
 An output file fort.72 will be generated and updated on solving the mechanical equilibrium equation with inhomogeneous elasticity, containing the total elastic energy (arbitrary unit) in every recursion loop.
-Both nRecurs and Δe are user adjustable (see Sec.
-3) with recommended range of x-x and x-x, respectively.
+Both nRecurs and Δe are user adjustable (see Section 3) with recommended range of 100~2000 and 10-5~10-3, respectively.

 2.6 Magnetic exchange interaction